-If the nonbusiness part of the property transferred is your main home, you may qualify to exclude from income all or part of the gain on that part.
+If the nonbusiness part of the property transferred is your main home, you may qualify to exclude from income all the gain on that part for more information.

+or part of the gain on that part.
 For more information, see Publication 523.